-Paolo Gasti’s research focuses on behavioral biometrics, privacy-preserving biometric authentication and identification, secure multi-party protocols, and network security.
-His recent work includes protocols for secure genomic computation, document similarity, document caching. and distributed denial-of-service detection and prevention in future internet architectures.
-He served as a member of the NDN project, which is a National Science Foundation-sponsored initiative with the goal of designing a new network architecture that will eventually replace the current internet.
-His work has been featured in articles in the New Scientist and MIT Technological Review.
-Gasti worked as a research scholar at University of California, Irvine and received a Fulbright scholarship, under which he visited Johns Hopkins University.
-He received his Ph.D. in computer science from University of Genoa, Italy, and his research pertained to the design of cryptographic schemes and network security.
+Dr. Paolo Gasti is an Associate Professor of Computer Science at the NYIT College of Engineering and Computing Sciences.
+Dr. Gasti's research focuses on behavioral biometrics, privacy-preserving biometric authentication and identification, secure multi-party protocols, and network security.
+His recent work includes protocols for secure genomic computation, privacy-preserving document similarity, secure document caching, and distributed denial-of-service detection and prevention in future Internet architectures.
+He served as a member of the NDN project, which is a National Science Foundation-sponsored initiative with the goal of designing a new network architecture that might eventually replace the current Internet.
+His work has been sponsored by DARPA and the National Science Foundation.
+Gasti worked as a research scholar at University of California.
+He received his Ph.D. in Computer Science from University of Genoa, Italy.
+He is a Fulbright fellow.

 Paolo Gasti describes his work in cybersecurity.

 - National Science Foundation: Leveraging Movement, Posture, and Anthropometric Contexts to Strengthen the Security of Mobile Biometrics

 - National Science Foundation: Towards Energy-Efficient Privacy-Preserving Active Authentication of Smartphone Users

 - Security and privacy in Named Data Networking

 - Qing Yang, Ge Peng, Paolo Gasti, Kiran Balagani, Yantao Li, and Gang Zhou.
 Meg: Memory and Energy Efficient Garbled Circuit Evaluation on Smartphones.
 In Transactions on Information Forensics and Security (T-IFS), vol. 10 pp. 384–396, 2018.